ethereum/esp-website/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### testing w/hCaptcha locally

+We can use [hCaptcha testing keys](https://docs.hcaptcha.com/#test-key-set-publisher-account) (already defined on `.env.local.example`) to be able to test forms locally.

 ## Project Structure

 The following list describes the main elements of the project structure: